Home Depot

-The Home Depot, Inc., often referred to as Home Depot, is an American multinational home improvement retail corporation which sells tools, construction products, appliances, and services including fuel and transportation rentals.
+The Home Depot, Inc. is an American multinational home improvement retail corporation which sells tools, construction products, appliances, and services including fuel and transportation rentals.
 Home Depot is the largest home improvement retailer in the United States.
-In 2021, the company had 490,600 employees and more than $151 billion in revenue.
-The company is headquartered in Cobb County, Georgia with an Atlanta mailing address.
+In fiscal 2024, the company reported $159.5 billion in revenue and approximately 470,100 associates.
+The company is headquartered in Cobb County, Georgia, with an Atlanta mailing address.

-Home Depot operates many big-box format stores across the United States (including the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands); all 10 provinces of Canada; and all 32 Mexican states and Mexico City.
+Home Depot operates many big-box format stores across the United States (including the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands); all 10 provinces of Canada; and all 31 Mexican states and Mexico City.
 Interline Brands (The Home Depot Pro), a maintenance, repair, and operations company is also owned by The Home Depot, with 70 distribution centers across the United States.
 It is the seventh largest United States–based employer globally.

 History

 1978–1999

 The Home Depot was co-founded by Bernard Marcus, Arthur Blank, Ron Brill, Pat Farrah, and Ken Langone in 1978.
-The Home Depot's proposition was to build home-improvement superstores, larger than any of their competitors' facilities.
+The Home Depot's proposition was to build home-improvement superstores, larger than any of its competitors' facilities.
 Investment banker Ken Langone helped Marcus and Blank to secure the necessary capital.

 The Home Depot Atlanta Store Support Center, 2018.

 On June 22, 1979, the first two stores, built in spaces leased from J. C. Penney that were originally Treasure Island "hypermarket" (discount department and grocery) stores, opened in metro Atlanta (in Doraville and on Memorial Drive in Decatur, both near I-285).
 On September 22, 1981, The Home Depot went public on the NASDAQ, raising $4.093 million.
 The Home Depot joined the New York Stock Exchange on April 19, 1984.

 The Home Depot began to branch out of Georgia to Florida in 1981 with stores opening in Hollywood and Fort Lauderdale.
 By 1984, The Home Depot was operating 19 stores with sales of over $256 million.
 To enter the Dallas market The Home Depot acquired Bowater Home Center from Bowater Inc. on October 31, 1984, for $40 million.
 The increased expansion of The Home Depot in the mid-1980s created financial difficulties with earnings falling by 42% and debt rising to $200 million.
 The financial difficulties of The Home Depot also caused the stock price to fall.
-To curb The Home Depot difficulties, it opened only 10 stores in 1986 with a stock offering of 2.99 million shares at $17 per share which helped The Home Depot to restructure its debts.
+Only 10 stores were opened in 1986, with a stock offering of 2.99 million shares at $17 per share.
+This helped the company restructure its debts.